SE17 Transitway & Urban Design Updates

 For the latest construction updates posted to our website, view our SE17 Transitway Updates here on our website.

-The City is reviewing and converting the Southeast 17 Corridor Design Study to become a new statutory plan & to include specific signage policies for 17 Avenue SE.
+The City is reviewing and converting the Southeast 17 Corridor Design Study to become a statutory plan & to include specific signage policies for 17 Avenue SE and some land use designation changes.
+Previously it was a non-statutory plan and guiding document.

 Please click the link below to participate in the survey: